 - 1. Looked after children and previously looked after children who were looked after but ceased to be so because they were adopted (or became subject to child arrangements order or special guardianship order).
-This includes children who have been in care or adopted from overseas.
-Please see note (a) - 2.
+This includes children who have been in care or adopted from overseas. - 2.
 Children living in the parish of Pott Shrigley. - 3.
-Children having a sibling already attending, and continuing to attend, the school at the time of admission.
-Please see note (b) - 4.
-Children whose parents are faithful worshippers at St Christopher's Church, Pott Shrigley (i.e. at least twice a month for the 6 months prior to application a supplementary form detailing attendance, will be required).
-Please see note (c) - 5.
+Children having a sibling already attending, and continuing to attend, the school at the time of admission. - 4.
+Children whose parents are faithful worshippers at St Christopher's Church, Pott Shrigley (i.e. at least twice a month for the 6 months prior to application a supplementary form detailing attendance, will be required). - 5.
 Children whose parents are faithful and regular worshippers at any other Christian Church affiliated to Churches Together in Britain and Ireland (i.e. at least twice a month for the 6 months prior to application a supplementary form detailing attendance, will be required). - 6.
 Distance.
 Pupils living nearest to the school measured using The National Land and Property Gazetteer (NLPG) which measure straight line distances in miles from the school's coordinate point to the place of the residence coordinate point.
-Please see note (d)